urban-arch-flowlab/urban-arch-flowlab/README.md

 # urban-arch-flowlab

-Welcome to the GitHub profile of **urban-arch-flowlab**.
+Welcome to the GitHub profile of urban-arch-flowlab.

-We are the Yudai HONMA Laboratory at Institute of Industrial Science, the University of Tokyo, exploring new possibilities in urban and architectural systems through computational and data-driven methods.
+We are the **Yudai HONMA Laboratory** at Institute of Industrial Science, the University of Tokyo, exploring new possibilities in urban and architectural systems through computational and data-driven methods.
 Our work spans urban mobility, spatial planning, and optimization.
 Learn more at [Honma Laboratory, IIS, University of Tokyo](http://www.honma-lab.iis.u-tokyo.ac.jp/).